 - Adult volunteers are expected to complete the appropriate training for their position (s) within thirty days of their training assignment in gsLearn.

 - Council Trainer candidates are required to take role-related training.

 - Volunteers are always encouraged to continue taking additional training courses while participating in the Girl Scout program.

 III.
 Volunteer Grievance

 Grievance procedures have been established so that a volunteer may voice a complaint or find recourse from release which she/he believes to be unjustified, or from selection, reappointment, promotion and evaluation procedures which she/he believes to be based on discrimination regarding race, creed, religion, national origin, sex, sexual orientation, socioeconomic condition, disability or age.
-Any volunteer may request a copy of the Girl Scouts of Eastern Missouri Volunteer Grievance Process from the Chief Operating Officer.
+Any volunteer may request a copy of the Girl Scouts of Eastern Missouri Volunteer Grievance Process from the Director of Capital Projects and Risk Management.

 IV.
 Volunteer Separation

 While serious conflicts are rare among positively motivated volunteers, sometimes circumstances can warrant separations from Girl Scouts of Eastern Missouri.
 Separation is intended to be the last course of action; however, it is within the discretion of Girl Scouts of Eastern Missouri Management to take immediate action in appropriate circumstances to release a volunteer.
 The decision to release a person from a current volunteer position could be the result of an evaluation and feedback process or the result of a problematic incident.
-Any volunteer may request a copy of Girl Scouts of Eastern Missouri Volunteer Separation Process from the Chief Operating Officer.
+Any volunteer may request a copy of Girl Scouts of Eastern Missouri Volunteer Separation Process from the Director of Capital Projects and Risk Management.

 V. Troop Finances

 - All troop monies must be deposited in bank accounts and maintained in the name of both Girl Scouts of Eastern Missouri, Inc. and the number of the troop establishing the account.

 - Each troop must have two registered, background-checked and approved adults, not related by blood, marriage or partnership, as authorized bank account signers.

 - A Troop Year-End Report must be submitted annually.
 Anyone who does not turn in a Troop Year-End Report may not be reappointed as a Leader.